dotmesh-io/docs/hugo/content/tutorials/hello-dotmesh-kubernetes.md

 Now, let's capture the empty state, run:

-{{< copyable name="step-04" >}}
+{{< copyable name="step-04c" >}}
 dm commit -m "Empty state"
 {{< /copyable >}}

-Now, load up the app in your browser at http://localhost:8100/ – you'll see an invitation to click on the screen.
+Now, load up the app in your browser at http://`<ip-of-a-cluster-node>`:30004/ – you'll see an invitation to click on the screen.
 Before you do, let's make a new branch:

 {{< copyable name="step-05" >}}
 dm checkout -b branch_a
+{{< /copyable >}}

+## Switch branches manually

+The dotmesh Kubernetes integration doesn't automatically stop and start containers when you switch branches with `dm checkout` like the Docker integration does.

+Instead, the branch is pinned in the `redis-pvc.yaml` file using `moby_counter@master` syntax, which means "pin the manifestation of this dot to this branch".

+So, in order to switch branches in the app as well, we'll need to change and re-apply the Kubernetes YAML.

+{{< copyable name="step-05b" >}}
+sed -i 's/master/branch_a/' redis-pvc.yaml
+kubectl apply -f .
 {{< /copyable >}}

 ## Draw an A on the screen